TheBlueDragon2/UmberGate/Sessions/Session 01 - The Reborn Stumbles In + Wildlings + Whispering Ingot.md

 - 1 [[Creatures/Wildling Alpha]]
 - 5 [[Creatures/Wildling]]
 - Terrain: market stalls (half cover), salt dust (Difficult Terrain), updrafts (flyers advantage)
+- From the Span-side haze erupt sleek shadows—five vivid wolves, fur blazing in impossible neon: limes that writhe like lightning, blues bleeding into the air.
+Jaws foam with glowing spit; eyes lock on you like hungry stars.
+They fan out, low and silent, magic crackling off their hides.

+  The pack parts—a neon dire wolf, towering as a warhorse, hide a storm of crimson flames and violet voids, mane writhing like captive lightning.
+Its bellow shakes the Span, winds howling in sympathy; eyes promise unraveling.

 - Victory: Captain Thorne nods approval + 2 aether shards (25 gp each)

 ## Post-Fight – Two Important Interruptions